bo-niu/SeattleCrime/readme.md

 Yifei: Added styles to comments, formatted string output and sorted comments to make it readable.
 Resolved long-lasting react warnings in developer console.

 Surendra: Worked on implementing discussion page for the application, user can select at each individual crime icon and discuss about it.
-Fixing eslint error, testing and debugging application.
+Fixed API eslint error, testing and debugging application.

 ## Progress and Key features: